Pythack/Custom-selection/README.md

 Name | Support
 ---- | -------
-Change the text color of the text selection | ✔️ Change the background color of the text selection | ✔️ Change the text shadow of the text selection | ✔️ Customize for specific websites | ✔️
+Change the color of the text selection | ✔️
+Change the background color of the text selection | ✔️ Change the text shadow of the text selection | ✔️ Customize for specific websites | ✔️